microsoft/vscode-docs/docs/python/debugging.md

 ---
 # Python debug configurations in Visual Studio Code

-The Python extension supports debugging of a number of types of Python applications.
+The Python extension supports debugging of several types of Python applications.
 For a short walkthrough of basic debugging, see [Tutorial - Configure and run the debugger](/docs/python/python-tutorial.md#configure-and-run-the-debugger).
 Also see the [Flask tutorial](/docs/python/tutorial-flask.md).
 Both tutorials demonstrate core skills like setting breakpoints and stepping through code.

 **For general debugging features** such as inspecting variables, setting breakpoints, and other activities that aren't language-dependent, review [VS Code debugging](/docs/editor/debugging.md).